The Lakeport Opera House

 Lakeport Square was once known as Depot Square.
 Downtown Laconia also had its own Depot Square, so it was not long before the square in Lakeport was renamed to differentiate it from the one downtown.
 Cards from 1905-1909.

 After a major fire on November 17, 1911, the Mount Belknap Hotel was reconstructed in the same location.
-The mansard roof, cupola, and the 2nd and 3rd floor balconies of the old House were lost or removed, while a fourth floor was added to the structure.
+The mansard roof, cupola, and the 2nd and 3rd floor balconies of the old House were lost or removed, while a wooden fourth floor was added to the orginal, three-story brick structure.
+The rebuilt hotel featured 40 rooms.

 The building to the immediate left of the hotel was known as the Cushing Block and housed at first a bakery, then a paint store, then a hardware store.
 Apartments were rented on the top two floors.